CosminEugenDinu/hackathon-starter/README.md

 License
 -------
-This software is distributed under The MIT License (MIT) Copyright (c) 2014-2016 Sahat Yalkabov
+This software is distributed under The MIT License (MIT).
+Copyright (c) 2014-2016 Sahat Yalkabov.
 Copy of LICENSE is included in this repository.